The Beginner’s Guide to Email Design With Examples

 • Play around with different email layouts

-• Add status and dynamic images
+• Add static and dynamic images

 • Add different content blocks